MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/search/search-tool.md

 <!-- ====================================================================== -->
 ## Navigate to the Sources tool

 Click on any of the result lines to navigate to the corresponding resource.
-The **Sources** tool opens in the main panel and loads the resource, scrolled at the right line.
+The **Sources** tool opens in the main panel and loads the resource, scrolled to the matching line.

 :::image type="content" source="../media/search-tool/search-tool-open-in-sources.png" alt-text="Clicking on a search line opens the Sources tool and loads the corresponding resource." lightbox="../media/search-tool/search-tool-open-in-sources.png":::